 For one, users of Nutribullet machines find that when they are using their product for a continuous length of time, they start to smell an electric or burning tire smell.
 However, it is important to note that most blenders should not be in use for more than 40 seconds at a time.
-Unfortunately, Nutribullets lack a pulse feature that would otherwise make it easier to blend for shorter periods of time.
+Unfortunately, Nutribullet blenders lack a pulse feature that would otherwise make it easier to blend for shorter periods of time.
 But taking a brief break in between blending isn’t such a big deal.

 The second thing vital to consider is that some consumers comment that the contents inside the cup as they’re blending occasionally leak, making things more challenging to clean.
 However, it is critical to ensure that the lid/blade is firmly attached to the cup before placing it on the machine itself and beginning the blending session.
-At first, you may wish to check every so often as you blend to ensure your device isn’t leaking, so you get a better idea just how tight you need to attach the lid prior to beginning the smoothie-making session.
+At first, you may wish to check every so often as you blend to ensure your device isn’t leaking, so you get a better idea of just how tight you need to attach the lid prior to beginning the smoothie-making session.

-As for the longevity, Nutribullet machines are guaranteed to last at least a year.
+As for longevity, Nutribullet machines are guaranteed to last at least a year.
 The company recommends replacing the blades every six months.
 Depending on the care you provide your unit, the device itself can last anywhere from a little under a year to a whopping five years, even with daily use, according to reviewers.

 Prices & Warranties